 • 60 days or less – no refund

-Should have to cancel and I find a replacement for your space, I’ll refund your full payment minus the $200 cancelation fee.
+Should you have to cancel and I can find a replacement for your space, I’ll refund your full payment minus the $200 cancelation fee.

 I strongly encourage “cancel for any reason” travel insurance.
 Check out Square Mouth for more details on trip insurance.